-- What is behavioral economics?
+- What is behavioral economics and behavioral pricing?

 - Behavioral economics in real life: facts and examples

 - Behavioral pricing and retail: a win-win

 - Behavioral pricing 101 or where to start